Illinois Arm and Shoulder Injury Attorney

 There are many different tasks in a workplace that can lead to neck, arm, or shoulder injuries.
 Work can be physically taxing on these areas by doing such things as pushing or pulling heavy equipment or parcels, lifting, or doing overhead work.
 You could be subject to trauma injuries or herniated disks.
 In some cases, such as torn biceps, rotator cuff tears, or rotator cuff impingement syndrome, the injures can be painful, come with expensive care, and you could even be forced to change jobs.

 However, Illinois workers' compensation was designed to assist you should you receive an arm, neck, or shoulder injury on the job.
 With the workers' compensation benefits, you can be compensated for expensive medical treatments, like surgery, steroid injections, permanent work restrictions and disability, lost wages, and rehabilitation.
 Without a workers' compensation attorney assisting you though, it may be difficult to receive the money you need.

-The workers' compensation attorneys at Mevorah Law Offices LLC would be able to assist with legal advice and practical assistance regarding your claim, so call as early as possible.
+The workers' compensation attorneys at Mevorah & Giglio Law Offices would be able to assist with legal advice and practical assistance regarding your claim, so call as early as possible.
 We represent shoulder, neck, and arm injury victims throughout the Chicago metro area, at our offices located in Lombard, Bloomingdale, Naperville and Chicago, Illinois.